dibyendumajumdar/ravi/readthedocs/ravi-internals.rst

 The simple case is when the type of the expression matches the variable.

-Secondly if the expression is a table initializer then we need to generate specialized opcodes if the target variable is supposed to be ``int[]`` or ``double[]``.
+Secondly if the expression is a table initializer then we need to generate specialized opcodes if the target variable is supposed to be ``integer[]`` or ``number[]``.
 The specialized opcode sets up some information in the ``Table`` structure.
 The problem is that this requires us to modify ``OP_NEWTABLE`` instruction which has already been emitted.
 So we scan the generated instructions to find the last ``OP_NEWTABLE`` instruction that assigns to the register associated with the target variable.

 Next bit of special handling is for function calls.
 If the assignment makes a function call then we perform type coercion on return values where these values are being assigned to variables with defined types.
-This means that if the target variable is ``int`` or ``double`` we issue opcodes ``TOINT`` and ``TOFLT`` respectively.
-If the target variable is ``int[]`` or ``double[]`` then we issue ``TOARRAYI`` and ``TOARRAYF`` respectively.
+This means that if the target variable is ``integer`` or ``number`` we issue opcodes ``TOINT`` and ``TOFLT`` respectively.
+If the target variable is ``integer[]`` or ``number[]`` then we issue ``TOARRAYI`` and ``TOARRAYF`` respectively.
 These opcodes ensure that the values are of required type or can be cast to the required type.

-Note that any left over variables that are not assigned values, are set to 0 if they are of int or double type, else they are set to nil as per Lua's default behavior.
+Note that any left over variables that are not assigned values, are set to 0 if they are of integer or number type, else they are set to nil as per Lua's default behavior.
 This is handled in ``localvar_adjust_assign()`` which is described later on.

-Finally the last case is when the target variable is ``int`` or ``double`` and the expression is a table / array access.
+Finally the last case is when the target variable is ``integer`` or ``number`` and the expression is a table / array access.
 In this case we check that the table is of required type.

 The ``localvar_adjust_assign()`` function referred to above is shown below.